-- 5.2.1 New Councillors are introduced to the Code at the Induction Sessions.
-Courses entitled 'Ethics and Standards' run by North West Employers' in Manchester to complement this training have also been attended.
-Induction training also refers to the Planning Protocol (on which specific training is given) and the Protocol on Member/Officer Relations. - 5.2.2 Members may also attend external training on the Code should they so wish and any other relevant training to assist them in their role.
+5.2.1 New Councillors are introduced to the Code at the Induction Sessions.
+Induction training also refers to the Protocol on Member/Officer Relations, the Protocol on Member/Officer Relations and other training offered including specific training in relation to Planning and Licensing.

+5.2.2 Members may also attend external training on the Code should they so wish and any other relevant training to assist them in their role.